 With or without eyelashes, they’re still the mirror to your soul and they are still speaking for you!

 You don’t have eyelashes… so what?
-People don’t have hair on their tongue either, I don’t see them complain about that!
+People don’t have hair on their tongue either, I don’t see them complaining about that!

 But if you want to experience the magical feeling of flapping butterflies with your eyes, go get yourself a few pairs of fake lashes.

-Let me direct you to the right ones without passing through the whole (very expensive) hassle of trying different kinds and “find-the-ones-that-feel-better-to-you” advice you might have received.
+Let me direct you to the right lashes, without passing through the whole (very expensive) hassle of trying different kinds.
+Skip the advice you may have received: “find the ones that feel better to you”.

 While brands can vary, these are the things you want to look for: